Hongze-Wang/LeetCode_Python/README.md

 Java solution always provide the best solution.

-You can refer to repository LeetCode_java.
+You can always refer to repository LeetCode_java, and transcript it to Python.